Editor’s Note: This post was originally published in 2017 and has been updated for accuracy and comprehensiveness.

 “The grief that young adults experience when faced with a cancer diagnosis is multifaceted.”

-2. Side Effects Can Bring a Different Layer of Mourning.
+2. Side Effects Can Bring a Different Layer of Mourning

 Young women who are breast cancer survivors are often placed into early menopause by treatment.
 This can significantly impact their sexual libido and the spontaneity of sexual desire.
 They are experiencing a stage of life physical experience of women who are older than they are by a lot.
 They are provided with no guarantee that their desire will return.
-Add to that the question of fertility and whether or not they will be able to have children whether or not they have even made the decision to have a child.
+Add to that the question of fertility and breast cancer and whether or not they will be able to have children whether or not they have even made the decision to have a child.